carbon-design-system/carbon-angular-starter/README.md

 ## Download and install

+If you haven't already, [add an SSH key to your GHE account](https://github.ibm.com/settings/keys).

 After you've set up your NPM, proceed to downloading and installing seed by pasting the following in the terminal

 ```bash